Flood insurance - Do I need flood insurance?

-Most homeowners insurance policies, including those offered by State Farm®, do not cover damage caused by flooding.
+Most homeowners insurance policies, including those offered by State Farm® do not cover damage caused by flooding.
 This is important to check when getting flood insurance quotes.
-If your community participates in the National Flood Insurance Program (NFIP), however, you can buy flood insurance coverage through agents enrolled in the NFIP-Direct program.
+If your community participates in the National Flood Insurance Program (NFIP), you can buy flood insurance coverage through agents enrolled in the NFIP-Direct program.

 Most flood insurance is written through the National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA).

 A flood insurance policy normally takes 30 days from the date of purchase to go into effect.
 So don't wait until a flood is imminent to buy a policy.